 Go outside

 The lack of sunlight means your brain produces more of a hormone called melatonin, which makes you sleepy.
-Natural light along with fresh air can help cure tiredness by elevating moods and lowering melatonin levels.
-You also get vitamin D from sunlight exposure which may aid in our body’s ability to produce serotonin, which is responsible for feelings of happiness and well-being.
+Natural light and fresh air can help cure tiredness by elevating moods and lowering melatonin levels.
+You also get vitamin D from sunlight exposure, which may aid in our body's ability to produce serotonin, which is responsible for feelings of happiness and well-being.

 Get enough sleep